MicroWebStacks/astro-big-doc/README.md

 - Menus consist of Trees with unlimited depth and recursively expandable sections
 - Menus can be opened, collapsed and width adjusted by the user
 - Menus are built by astro and seen as readable html hierarchy by the client
+- Navigation menu can have pages or directories similar to file system browsing experience
 - markdown
   - Supports md and mdx
   - Automatic Right Menu ToC generation for all markdown pages
   - Markdown pages can be either in `scr/pages` or on any other server local path e.g. `data/blog` or `../../content/markdown`
-- Navigation menu can have pages or directories similar to file system browsing experience
+  - Plantuml with dynamic and static Svg in MD, Astro component in MDX

 # Dev
 ## getting started